 AllowOvershield : logic

 Because some of the fields in the two classes are the same, you can reduce duplication with a superclass that holds the shared properties and behaviors of the classes.
-Let’s call this superclass player_character
+Let’s call this superclass player_character, and make tank and dps subclasses of player_character:

 player_character := class():